crutting/hwds/README.md

 <li>Python</li>
 </br>
 <p>
-Need for contributions into figuring out how to hash/deidentify datasets sufficiently to allow for circumvention of HIPPA, IRB other data privacy concerns to allow for connection and query based on data governance access.

 National health workforce planning is currently done through minimum number sample surveys collected on paper by national planning, policy, certification and licensing groups.
 (AAMC, NCSBN, HRSA, various other profession/education specific bodies).